 Pay for College

 Students who are residents of Florida pay significantly lower tuition at state colleges and universities than students from other states.
-The average in-state tuition for a state university in Florida is $6,336 for 30 credit hours.
+The average annual in-state tuition for a public university in Florida is $6,071 for full-time students.
 Tuition at state colleges is about two-thirds the amount of tuition at state universities.